Tha-Orakkle/alx-low_level_programming/0x08-recursion/README.md

 ## 5-sqrt_recursion.c
 * A function that prints square root of a given number.
 * Your subconscious is looking for the dreamer
+## 6-is_prime_number.c
+* A function that checks if a number is a prime number
+* Inception.
+Is it possible?
+"I don't know.
+ALX, I just want to sleep."